 Why are lectures recorded?

-How do I test to see if I can watch webcasts from my office/ home computer?
+How do I test to see if I can watch a lecture from my office/ home computer?

-If you intend to avail of the webcasting resource, we ask that you ensure prior to the application process that your home/office PC is compatible with the relevant software.
+If you intend to avail of the lecture capture facility, we ask that you ensure prior to the application process that your home/office PC is compatible with the relevant software.
 This requires a very straightforward test, go to:

-If you cannot view the webcast, follow the instructions provided.
+If you cannot view the lecture, follow the instructions provided.
 There may be local factors such as 'firewalls' and we suggest that at first instance you check with your IT provider.

-For more about webcasting and the Diploma Centre's ‘mobile professional learning’ project, read about our learning approach.
+For more about lecture capturing and the Diploma Centre's ‘mobile professional learning’ project, read about our learning approach.

 What is the format of the Diploma examination?

-All Law Society of Ireland Diploma Centre examinations are closed book.
+All Law Society of Ireland Diploma Centre examinations are closed book unless otherwise noted.
 You will be informed of your examination number once you are registered on the course.
 The time and venue for the exam(s) will be confirmed closer to the date of the exam(s).
-Please ensure that we have your correct email and postal address.
-All changes to contact details should be emailed to email@example.com.
-You must not write your name on any part of the examination paper.
-The venue for the exam(s) will be confirmed closer to the time of the exam(s).
+Please ensure that we have your correct email and postal address on file.
+Any changes to contact details after course registration should be emailed to email@example.com.

 Exam results will be communicated on Diploma Hub approximately 12 weeks after the examination has taken place via your profile which is completely secure and only you can access.